-We’ve got recommendations regarding newly built park in Tel-Aviv.
+We have received recommendations regarding a newly built park in Tel-Aviv.
 Thus, one Saturday morning we went to check it out.
-What we didn’t know is that the park is located next to Russian Orthodox Church in Abu Kabir.
+What we did not know is that the park is located next to the Russian Orthodox Church in Abu Kabir.

 Russian Orthodox Church in Abu Kabir is located in Abu Kabir neighborhood, Southern Part of Tel Aviv.
 Next to Ofer Cohen and Levanon streets.

 Map of the area: